Sairaj26-tech/Google-AI-Engine-Project/linkedin-easyapply-using-AI-main/README.md

 - Gemini might be a better option if ChatGPT is slow, though currently, GPT-3.5 and GPT-4 seems more accurate in answering questions in this task than Gemini.
 But if you find Gemini is performing well for you, please free to use it.
 - This project uses Undetected-Chromedriver to keep the bot hidden and prevent it from being blocked.

-## 🌟 If You Like the Project, Please Star it!

-If you find this AI-driven job application bot helpful or interesting, please consider giving it a star on GitHub.
-Your support helps to increase the visibility of the project and encourages future developments and improvements.
-Just click on the star icon at the top of the page – it means a lot!

-## ⚖️ License

-This project is licensed under the [Apache License](LICENSE).

 ### ⚠️ Important Warning ⚠️